 In general, FICA taxes from employment are considered first, and if the Social Security maximum has not been reached, self-employment taxes are included.
 This article on SECA and FICA taxes explains in more detail how these taxes work in this situation.

-Except for federal unemployment benefits, both self-employed individuals and employees pay the same taxes - federal income taxes and taxes for Social Security and Medicare.
-As I said in the beginning, these are essentially the same taxes, just with different names.
+Except for federal unemployment benefits, both self-employed individuals and employees pay the same taxes: federal income taxes and taxes for Social Security and Medicare.

 Self-employed individuals pay these taxes based on the income of their business, while employees have these taxes withheld from their paychecks and pay on their individual income tax returns.